mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 We may find that we cannot connect a debug UART cable to our DUT to monitor its console, but we can connect using SSH.
 This can be achieved using the HostConsole class.
-This class runs command on the host machine, and interacts with it as if it were a console.
+This class runs a command on the host machine, and interacts with it as if it were a console.

 We could use this to run a native bash console on our host.
 Try it out for yourself in an interactive Python interpreter:

 ```shell